-Training Needs of MGNREGS
+Training Needs of MGNREG

 ABSTRACT

 The Mahatma Gandhi National ”Rural Employment .
 Guarantee Act (MGNREGA), guarantees 100’ days of employrñent in a financial year to any rural household whose adult members are willing to do unskilled manual work.
 A study was undertaken to assess the training needs. of MGNREGS beneficiaries i.n Dharmapuri district, one of the most backward. dimricts of Tamil Nadu.
 Proportionate random ”sampling method was used to select 120 respondents for this study from the .selected panchayats.
 The data was collected using a I well structured and pre-tested interview schedule and appropriate statisticsl tools were used for analysis.
 The findings oflhe study reveal thât.majority of the respondents expressed training needs.on seven major subject areas.i.e.
 Checking multiple entries in’job cards, active participation in gram ”sabha meetings, operations of savings accounts in banks/ post office, Active ”pa’rticipation” in. social audit, work alloMtion procedure and. awareness on grievance addressal rñechanisms.
 Majority preferred to have. peripatetic trai”ning in their panchayat union. office for a day during summer season during forenoon session.